 The sprawling mess of coloured lines can be intimidating to visitors but the London Underground is in fact quite simple.
 During our London Stopover we only use the yellow circle line where we find most of London’s top and free attractions.
 All main transport routes feed into the circle line; Heathrow trains (Paddington), Gatwick trains (Victoria) and as we arrive from Paris via the Eurorail trains (King’s Cross St Pancras).
 If planning to visit more than one station that day buy a one day ticket (Zones 1, 2) at the ticketing machines.
 Note, one day tickets are for the duration of the day finishing 4am (not 24 hours).
 We travel on off-peak times meaning we cannot travel during peak periods on the Underground (before 09.30am and between 16:00 and 19:00) without buying an extra.

-Bayswater Station.
+We always go with the Bayswater Station (hotel list here).
 Cheap hotels, on the circle line, perfect for food and nightlife.
 A diverse and multicultural area – as is modern London.
 This visit we book the Berjaya Eden Park London which has window views of the Bayswater Station and an impressive location beside Kensington Gardens.
 Perfect for a London stopover.